Hawaii Lighting Ordinances & Dark Sky Regulations

 Additionally, Red LEDs are less likely to impact observatories and sensitive satellite instruments used for astronomical observations, allowing observatories to maintain optimal conditions for detecting faint celestial objects.

-In a place like Hawaii, where stringent lighting ordinances aim to safeguard the natural beauty of the night sky and protect unique ecosystems, red LED lights become highly beneficial.
+In a place like Hawaii, where stringent lighting ordinances aim to safeguard the natural beauty of the night sky and protect unique ecosystems, sleek red LED lights become highly beneficial.
 Beyond regulatory compliance, these lights provide a warm and gentle glow, ensuring visibility without excessive brightness.

 Hawaii Lighting Ordinances Red-LED-635nm